 Last Stop – Sushi in Asakusa

 For dinner I got to check something off my I-hate-the-term-bucket-list-but-there’s-no-comparable-alternative list and eat sushi in Japan.
-I met up with the brother of one of my mom’s friends who is Japanese at a rotating sushi restaurant down one of the side streets of the Nakamise.
+I met up with the brother of one of my mom’s friends who is Japanese and lives in Tokyo.
+We went to a rotating sushi restaurant down one of the side streets of the Nakamise.
 I was in absolute heaven!
 I think I had one of everything, including salmon and sardine which are the only kinds of fish I don’t particularly care for.
 But I didn’t want to say no to anything and I’m glad I didn’t.
 Everything was fantastic, I could have died right there from mercury poisoning and I wouldn’t have even cared.
 I was enjoying eating so much that I didn’t even think about taking pictures of the plates before devouring what was on them.
 I did however take an “after” picture.
 This was definitely my favorite part of the trip!

 I had a great time in Japan.
 It was so different from Korea.
 The people were friendlier, the architecture was more ascetically pleasing, and the food was much, much better.
 The most interesting difference between the Japanese and Korean people was in the way they lined up.
 In Korea there is never a semblance of a line, they don’t even let the people on the buses get off before trying to board.
 In Japan, lines form without any kind of prompting.
 Honestly, I was a little sad to leave!
 But I hope to return soon and explore more of what Japan has to offer.